LemmyNet/lemmy-ansible/README.md

 Edit the inventory hosts file (inventory/hosts) to your liking.

+Copy the sample postgresql.conf

+`cp examples/customPostgresql.conf inventory/customPostgresql.conf`

+You can use [the PGTune tool](https://pgtune.leopard.in.ua) to tune your postgres to meet your server memory and CPU.

 Run the playbook:

 `ansible-playbook -i inventory/hosts lemmy.yml`

-*Note*: if you are not the root user or don't have password-less sudo, use this command:
+_Note_: if you are not the root user or don't have password-less sudo, use this command:

 `ansible-playbook -i inventory/hosts lemmy.yml --become --ask-become-pass`

-*Note*: if you haven't set up ssh keys, and ssh using a password, use the command:
+_Note_: if you haven't set up ssh keys, and ssh using a password, use the command:

 `ansible-playbook -i inventory/hosts lemmy.yml --become --ask-pass --ask-become-pass`